 If your subdivision is planning a Neighborhood Watch or annual trustee meeting and would like to have an officer give a presentation or answer questions, please give us a call at 217-347-0771.
 We would be more than happy to come out and share crime prevention tips and discuss any crime trends that might be of concern to your area.
 These meetings allow the Police Department and citizens to work together on neighborhood issues.

 This is a great opportunity for young adults to serve their community and "explore" a career in law enforcement.
 The program builds leadership, character, confidence, and discipline.
 Candidates must be between the ages of 14 and 21 to apply.
 For any questions, please contact a Police Explorer Advisor at 217-347-0774.

 The Effingham Police Department has developed an unpaid internship program for students enrolled in criminal justice programs at local universities and colleges.

-Students participating in the internship program are afforded the opportunity to work next to members of the Effingham Police Department and all Divisions and Bureaus.
+Students participating in the internship program are afforded the opportunity to work next to members of the Effingham Police Department.
 The Effingham Police Department is interested in motivated and self-directed individuals who are considering a career in the field of law enforcement.